Namonaki0/Namonaki0/README.md

 ### About me:
 -->

 ### I am a self-taught Web Developer and love learning about the latest and most important tools in Web Development.
-I code every day and working hard is the only way I know.
+I code every day, working hard is the only way I know.
 I am constantly improving my problem-solving skills and creativity.

-🔭 I’m currently working on a movie database in React where you can post comments about your favourite movies, browse through information and add/remove titles to your watchlist.
-Micro-interactions were all created from scratch and follow UX conventions - This project is desktop only.

 ### Portfolio:
 www.andreferreiradev.com